woocommerce/woocommerce/readme.txt

 * Variation interface tweaks
 * Attribute interface tweaks
 * Ability to select all/none attributes
+* Quantity based on stock limit on cart page, like the product page

 = 1.4.2 - 09/02/2012 =
 * Uninstall fix